Batman, Stranger Things and Kanye West among favourite Halloween costume ideas

 Despite pop culture clearly being favoured this Halloween, a classic witch came in first place in the top 50 list.

-More than one-fifth (21 per cent) said they felt 31 October was an opportunity for them to express the quirky side of their personality, while 18 per cent put a lot of time and thought into their spooky look.
+More than one-fifth (21 per cent) said they felt Halloween was an opportunity for them to express the quirky side of their personality, while 18 per cent put a lot of time and thought into their spooky look.

 When it came to duos, Stranger Things’ Eleven and Mike, Coleen Rooney and Rebekah Vardy following the Wagatha Christie drama and loved-up Kourtney Kardashian and Travis Barker featured.